C2DH/ranketwo/_assignments/boder/02-analogue-digital.en.md

 - A clip on [how a wire recorder was reconstructed](https://www.youtube.com/watch?v=sOyOH_kWAdQ){:target="_blank"} at Akron University in the US.
 - An [article by historian Trevor Owens](http://www.trevorowens.org/2015/12/digital-sources-digital-archives-the-evidentiary-basis-of-digital-history-draft/){:target="_blank"} on how digitization affects the character of a historical source.
+- A clip on [how a digital recorder works](https://youtu.be/SfEXnX__X9Y) from YouTube channel MrAudioSoundImages

 <!-- briefing-teacher -->